 Does Insurance Cover the Cost of Sealants?

-Many insurance companies cover the cost of dental sealants.
+Many insurance companies cover the cost of dental sealants in Chicago, IL.
 Check with your dental insurance carrier to determine, if you have dental sealant coverage.

 Tips to Help Prevent Tooth Decay

 - Oral hygiene!
 Follow your dentist’s recommendations of brushing at least two times a day for two full minutes.

 - Avoid eating a lot of sugary and sticky foods.
 The longer food stays on the tooth, the more acids will be produced.
 As a result, sugary and sticky foods can cause more damage.
 Even healthy snacks, such as raisins and dried fruits, can cause tooth decay, if they are left on the surface of the tooth for a long period of time.

 - Cut down on snacking between meals.
 This will help prevent plaque from producing acids and will reduce the time that your teeth are exposed to harmful acids.

 - Consume more calcium.
 Calcium helps to strengthen the hard, outer layer (the enamel) of the tooth.